ava1ar/customizepkg/README.md

 You can add extra files to a PKGBUILD by placing them in `/etc/customizepkg.d/$PACKAGENAME.files/` They will be added automatically, including checksums

+# Run a script #

+If the configuration file has the executable flag set, it will be executed instead of parsed.
+Two parameters are passed to the script:

+- $1 is the original PKGBUILD
+- $2 is the custom PKGBUILD